Generative Transformer for Accurate and Reliable Salient Object Detection: Introduction

-Researchers have found that the \enquote{Transformer}~\cite{transformer_nips} has great potential to solve the limited receptive field issue in vision tasks.
+\textbf{Advantages of Transformer:} Researchers have found that the \enquote{Transformer}~\cite{transformer_nips} has great potential to solve the limited receptive field issue in vision tasks.
 The advantage of the \enquote{Transformer} lies in the use of self-attention to capture global contextual information to establish a long-range dependency.
-Different from convolutional neural networks that focus on a small patch of the image with a sliding-window-wise convolution operation, the transformer network \cite{transformer_nips} performs global context modeling with self-attention.
-Inspired by \cite{dpt_transformer,liu2021swin} and the accurate structure modeling ability of transformer (see Fig.~\ref{fig:structure_comparison}), we conduct extensive research to explore the contribution of the transformer for accurate salient object detection.
-Specifically, we design a transformer based deterministic neural networks for SOD, and explain that the effective structure modeling and global context modeling abilities lead to its superior performance compared with the CNN based frameworks (see Table \ref{tab:fully_rgb_sod_expeiments}).
-For the \enquote{inconsistent depth contrast distribution} issue, we find \enquote{auxiliary depth estimation} module can better explore the depth contribution, and work effectively for depth that are highly complementary to the corresponding RGB image, \eg, LFSD \cite{li2014saliency} in Fig.~\ref{fig:depth_global_contrast}.
+Different from convolutional neural networks that focus on a small patch of the image, the transformer network \cite{transformer_nips} performs global context modeling with self-attention.
+Inspired by \cite{dpt_transformer,liu2021swin} and the accurate structure modeling ability of the transformer (see Fig.~\ref{fig:structure_comparison}), we conduct extensive research to explore the contributions of the transformer for accurate salient object detection.
+Specifically, we design transformer based deterministic neural networks for SOD, and explain that the accurate structure modeling and the global context modeling abilities lead to its superior performance compared with the CNN based frameworks (see Table \ref{tab:fully_rgb_sod_expeiments}).